LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 Supported graph languages
 -------------------------

-Currently only the DOT graph language is supported (tested with version 2.36.0; visit the <http://www.graphviz.org/> website for more information).
+Currently only the DOT graph language is supported (tested with Graphviz version 2.36.0; visit the <http://www.graphviz.org/> website for more information).
+Versions 2.40 and 2.41 have a nasty regression in the SVG exporter where text overflows the boxes that should contain it.

 The diagrams `.dot` files are created on the current directory by default.
 These files can be easily converted into a printable format such as SVG, PDF,